jgdigitaljedi/stringman/readme.md

 - removeTabs => Takes a string and returns that string with alltabs removed
 - removeAll => Takes a string and returns that string with all whitespace removed
 - singleSpace => Takes a string, replaces all instances or 2 or more consecutive spaces with a single space, and returns string
-- replaceWith => Takes a string, an enumerable object with boolean values to detrermine what will be replaced, and another string to replace things with and returns the result of replacing the values designated in the 2nd argument with the contents of the 3 argument
+- replaceWith => Takes a string, an enumerable object with boolean values to detrermine what will be replaced, another string to replace things, and an optional 4th argument for whether it should be returned with multiple consecutive spaces changed to single spaces with and returns the result of replacing the values designated in the 2nd argument with the contents of the 3 argument